Model-specific functions

 paciorek(s, r, ω₁, ω₂, ρ, β)

-Given spatial locations s and r, computes the nonstationary covariance function,
+Given spatial locations s and r, computes the nonstationary covariance function

 \[C(\boldsymbol{s}, \boldsymbol{r}) = |\boldsymbol{\Sigma}(\boldsymbol{s})|^{1/4} |\boldsymbol{\Sigma}(\boldsymbol{r})|^{1/4} \left|\frac{\boldsymbol{\Sigma}(\boldsymbol{s}) + \boldsymbol{\Sigma}(\boldsymbol{r})}{2}\right|^{-1/2} C^0\big(\sqrt{Q(\boldsymbol{s}, \boldsymbol{r})}\big), \]

-where $C^0(h) = \exp\{-(h/\rho)^{3/2}\}$ for range parameter $\rho > 0$, the matrix $\boldsymbol{\Sigma}(\boldsymbol{s}) = \exp(\beta\|\boldsymbol{s} - \boldsymbol{\omega}\|)\boldsymbol{I}$ is a kernel matrix (Paciorek and Schervish, 2006) with scale parameter $\beta > 0$ and $\boldsymbol{\omega} \equiv (\omega_1, \omega_2)' \in \mathcal{D}$, and
+where $C^0(h) = \exp\{-(h/\rho)^{3/2}\}$ for range parameter $\rho > 0$, the matrix $\boldsymbol{\Sigma}(\boldsymbol{s}) = \exp(\beta\|\boldsymbol{s} - \boldsymbol{\omega}\|)\boldsymbol{I}$ is a kernel matrix (Paciorek and Schervish, 2006) with scale parameter $\beta > 0$ and reference point $\boldsymbol{\omega} \equiv (\omega_1, \omega_2)' \in \mathbb{R}^2$, and

 \[Q(\boldsymbol{s}, \boldsymbol{r}) = (\boldsymbol{s} - \boldsymbol{r})' \left(\frac{\boldsymbol{\Sigma}(\boldsymbol{s}) + \boldsymbol{\Sigma}(\boldsymbol{r})}{2}\right)^{-1} (\boldsymbol{s} - \boldsymbol{r})\]